Indigenous Cultural Heritage Development

 Reading Support for Young Tribal Members

 In 1998, Dr. Roy launched “If I Can Read, I Can Do Anything,” a national reading club for Native children through their tribal schools.
 Initial support from “If I Can Read” came from Ms. Sarah Ann Long, then President of the American Library Association, the Four Directions grant managed by the Pueblo of Laguna’s Department of Education, and the Tocker Foundation.
 “If I Can Read” continues to operate as a service program within the School of Information, providing consulting support and, sometimes, materials to selected tribal schools.
-For more information, including details on how to donate books or funding to “If I Can Read,” see the project website at: http://sentra.ischool.utexas.edu/~ifican/index.php
+For more information, including details on how to donate books or funding to “If I Can Read,” you can view the project website by following this link: http://sentra.ischool.utexas.edu/~ifican/index.php

 Some related publications are: